Build Marble Run Logic Game and Stem Toy for Boys Girls

 Gear and gear bits.
 Gear bits are exactly like regular bits, but they can be connected to gears.
 The gears allow for linking state changes, thus integrally adding extra (abstract) power.

 Need help?
 Use our Turing Marble Walkthrough page or sign up and make your contribution today.

 About Turing Marble

 Turing Marble is a board game developed by Nikunjkumar Dankhra, and is available for download on both iOS and Android devices.
 The app is compatible with iOS 12.0 or later on the following devices: iPhone 11 Pro, X, Xs, SE, iPhone 8, 7, 6, iPad Pro and iPad Mini.

-Click the button or scan the QR code below to download Turing Marble for iOS.
-Check out our downloads section to download Turing Marble for android and other platforms.
+Click the button or scan the QR code below to download the latest version of Turing Marble on iOS.

 App Rating & Updates